-We love Pumpkin so much, that when the season comes, I am ready to use them at least 4 times a week.
+We love pumpkins so much that I am ready to use them at least 4 times a week when the season comes.

-And that has only started 2 years ago.
-Since that time, our most favorite recipe from Pumpkins is a Pumpkin Fries, which so much reminds me of Sweet Potatoes.
+And that only started a few years ago.
+Since then, our favorite recipe from Pumpkins has been Pumpkin Fries, which reminds me of Sweet Potatoes.

 Is Pumpkin Keto Friendly?